Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 ### Proposed Methodology:
 <img width="560" alt="Screenshot 2023-09-05 at 10 45 15 PM" src="https://github.com/Dev-rj08/Blockchain_Project23/assets/142731715/0ebf307a-9545-4a3d-8d0f-7ccd24af6b5b">

+## The Technology Used in this System

+Using blockchain technology for identifying fake products involves a combination of several technological components, including blockchain itself, smart contracts, and often, IoT (Internet of Things) devices or QR codes.
+Here’s a brief breakdown of how this system works:

+- Immutable Record: Blockchain’s primary feature is its immutability.
+Once data is recorded on a blockchain, it cannot be altered.
+This makes it a perfect system for recording authentic product data, such as manufacturing details, source materials, and supply chain logistics.

+-  Unique Identifiers: Each authentic product is given a unique identifier, often in the form of a QR code, NFC tag, or RFID chip.
+This identifier is linked to the product's record on the blockchain.

+- Supply Chain Tracking: From manufacture to sale, every step in the product’s journey can be recorded on the blockchain.
+This includes details about where it was made, who handled it, where it was stored, and its journey to retail shelves.
+Each of these steps can be validated by different parties in the supply chain, adding to the product's verifiable history.

+- Smart Contracts: These automated, self-executing contracts with the agreement directly written into lines of code can be used to ensure certain criteria are met before a product moves to the next stage in the supply chain.
+They can automatically verify the authenticity of a product at every step.

+- Consumer Verification: When a consumer is considering purchasing the product, they can scan the product's unique identifier (e.g., QR code) using a smartphone or another scanning device.
+This will provide them with the product's entire history, as recorded on the blockchain.
+If the product is fake, it either won’t have a history on the blockchain, or the information will not match the authentic product's details.

+- Decentralization: Since blockchain operates on a decentralized system, no single entity has control over the entire blockchain, making it resistant to tampering.

 ## SOLIDITY

 Solidity is a programming language specifically designed for writing smart contracts on the Ethereum blockchain and Ethereum-compatible blockchains.